More infoabout the Best of Zimbabwe

 Best of ZimbabweTerms & Conditions

-- Included: Accommodation, activities as per the itinerary, National Parks Fees and Community Levies, all meals, bar (excluding premium brands), road transfers as specified in the itinerary, domestic flights starting and ending in Harare.
+Included: Accommodation, activities as per the itinerary, National Parks Fees and Community Levies, all meals, bar (excluding premium brands), road transfers as specified in the itinerary, domestic flights and transfers starting and ending in Harare.

 Video wordt afgespeeld